Jo-PHI/Deviation_as_Signal_Preprint/Deviation_as_signal_Preprint.md

 Trial 1 scoring was conducted by the researcher.
 Independent blinded evaluation is planned for the full N=55 replication.

 ---
 ***This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
-This Preprint has been submitted for publication on arXiv, pending endorsement.
-Please cite appropriately.***
+This Preprint has been submitted for publication on arXiv and is pending endorsement.
+Please cite this work as follows: (c) 2026, Jo Esterly***

-*PHI: Portraits of Human Intelligence · phi@joesterly.com · © 2026, Jo Esterly*
+<center>*PHI: Portraits of Human Intelligence · phi@joesterly.com*</center>
+</center>© 2026, Jo Esterly</center>